Student decision note

 Your parents probably banked at the same place for 30 years.
 That strategy is dead.

 Banks do not reward loyalty; they exploit inertia.
-They know you are too lazy to switch, so they keep your rate at 0.01% while earning 5% on your money by lending it out.
+They know you are too busy studying to switch, so they keep your rate at 0.01% while earning 5% on your money by lending it out.

 Final Review: Which One Should You Pick?